voshawn/shawnvo/README.md

 ### Feedback
 I think feedback should:
 - Include positive and negative
-- Be delievered in a safe enviroment if it's negative
 - Be delivered as real-time as possible
 - Have the intention of helping the other person grow
 - Address the behavior or action, not the person
 - Be actionable
+We should feel safe delivering feedback to each other.
+There will never be any punishment for delivering feedback.
-#### How I Give
+##### How I Give
 - If it's coding / engineering related, I will most likely tell you as I notice it.
 It will probably be unstructured.
 These will be more like *Learning Moments*, so feel free to ask questions to clarify.
 - If it's a behavioral thing, I will tell you how important it is, why it's good or bad, what I think you should do.
-#### How I Receive
+##### How I Receive
 - Be direct, calm, and serious.
 If it is delivered jokingly, I might not take it seriously or think it's a real problem.
 - I appreciate things when they are delivered in a rational, not emotional way.
-- Help me understand the "why" and help me come up with a solution.
+- Help me understand the *why* and help me come up with a *solution*.
 - If I get defensive, it's more likely because I am trying to understand the rational, not because I'm getting upset.

 ### Principles / Values
 In addition to the company values, here are some things that I really like.
--**Deep Work**: I think that in order to be really innovative or write great code, we need have uniterrupted time.
+- **Deep Work**: I think that in order to be really innovative or write great code, we need have uniterrupted time.
 I will try to respect your deep work time so let me know if I'm bothering you.
--**Resourcefulness**: Sometimes we need novel solutions.
+- **Resourcefulness**: Sometimes we need novel solutions.
 Sometimes we just need to look it up.
 For things that we can look up, always try to google it before reinventing the wheel or asking around.
--**Be forward looking**: It's more important to me that the bug never happens again than it is to fix it right now.
+- **Be forward looking**: It's more important to me that the bug never happens again than it is to fix it right now.
--**Be thoughtful and complete**: Have a complete understanding of how it works.
+- **Be thoughtful and complete**: Have a complete understanding of how it works.
 Know what the second and third order consequences are.
--**Be intentional and proactive, not reactive**:We have too much to do for any of it to be random.
+- **Be intentional and proactive, not reactive**:We have too much to do for any of it to be random.
 Intentionality is important to make sure we get the results we want.

 ### Known Bugs